Top 10 Songs That Tell a Story

 I consider this haunting song the best story song ever.

-It tells the story a defining blow to the world of music where the loss of those three musicians had a huge impact on American culture.
+It tells the story of a defining blow to the world of music, where the loss of those three musicians had a huge impact on American culture.

 How is this only number 40?
-It should be number one without a question!
-Stan also is a creative song in that it is written using growingly aggressive letters from Stan, to Eminem.
+It should be number one without question!
+Stan is also a creative song in that it is written using increasingly aggressive letters from Stan to Eminem.
 It tells a story good enough to turn into a movie.

-There are few songs of any genre that have the deep and complex emotions.
-If you are really looking for a good version look for the live version it gives even more feeling.
+There are few songs of any genre that have such deep and complex emotions.
+If you are really looking for a good version, look for the live version.
+It gives even more feeling.

 Aka Rising Sun Blues.
-Origins, writers unknown.
+Origins and writers unknown.
 Many versions and covers.
 Most popular by The Animals.

 "You see, she was gonna be an actress